AndrewAKG/react-covid-tracker/README.md

 - handle if user goes offline
 - add proper unit tests
 - minor code refactors
+- update google api to cover more regions in the map
-- regions grouping in maps and some styling
+- regions patients numbers grouping in maps and some styling

 ## Available Scripts